 Baked risotto is one of my favourite ideas for hearty comfort food that requires very little 'hands on' time - i.e. very little stirring!
 If this sounds good to you too, then you may like to see my baked asparagus risotto and baked fennel risotto.
 Both creamy and delicious vegetarian risotto ideas!

-This kale zucchini risotto is the perfect combination of creamy cheese and rice with healthy green veg.
+This kale zucchini risotto is the perfect combination of creamy cheese and rice with tasty green veggies.
 Flavourful from the herbs and with the cosiest feeling, it's perfect for both weekday and weekend dinner meals!

 - The best comfort food.
-Healthy and filling, and the gooiest comfort food dinner!
+Hearty and filling, and the gooiest comfort food dinner!

 - So creamy.
 The mix of the risotto rice and cream cheese is so good.

 - Easy to make.
 As a baked risotto, there is no need to stand stirring at the stovetop.